loris-fo/Boris_bikes_without_tutorial/README.md

 #Boris Bikes (without tutorial)

-##CRC
-- bike can be broken
-- bike shouldn't be broken when created
-- bike can be fixed

 #Bike

-#DockingStation

-#Garage

-#Van

-#User
+- should not be broken after we create it
+- should be able to break
+- should be able to get fixed

+#BikeContainer(module)
+- should accept a bike
+- should release a bike when it's not broken
+- should know when the station is full
+- should not accept a bike when the station is full
+- should give a list of available bikes

+#DockingStation(using the module)
+- should allow setting default capacity on initialising

+#Garage(using the module)
+- Should repair the bike

+#Van(using the module)
+- Transport the bike